 Joana Rego - Partner

-Recognised in Chambers as “outstanding”, “thorough and meticulous” and “adept at getting quick results” clients praise Joana’s “ability to analyse complex matters and excellence in pursuing alternative investigative strategies” adding that she is “very responsive, incisive and brings to group conversations a view that challenges things”.
+Recognised in Chambers as “outstanding”, “thorough and meticulous” and “adept at getting quick results” clients’ praise Joana’s “ability to analyse complex matters and excellence in pursuing alternative investigative strategies” adding that she is “very responsive, incisive and brings to group conversations a view that challenges things”.
 “The quality of her work is next level”.

 Joana is frequently invited to speak on asset recovery, fraud and corruption investigations at leading industry conferences.
-She is a Founding Committee member of ThoughtLeaders4 FIRE Starters, an industry group for the next generation fraud and asset recovery practitioners.

 Litigation and arbitration support